teggle-io/teggle-omnibus/README.md

 # teggle-omnibus

-This repo provides a useful functionality to build smart contracts that are compatible with a Teggle smart contract based runtime, Omnibus.
+This repo provides a foundation to build Ombibus based smart contracts, which are able to themselves run Cortex modules.

 ## License